Why Your Electricity Bill Is Increasing: Understanding PJM Capacity Prices

 Price Controls Implementation and Results

-In January 2025, PJM agreed to a settlement with a coalition of governors led by Pennsylvania Governor Josh Shapiro to limit capacity prices for two years (2026-2027 and 2027-2028).
-The 2026-2027 auction results in July 2025 showed this intervention was necessary - prices cleared at $329.17/MW-day, hitting the price cap.
+In January 2025, PJM agreed to a settlement with a coalition of governors led by Pennsylvania Governor Josh Shapiro to limit capacity prices.
+Both the 2026-2027 and 2027-2028 auctions hit or exceeded the price cap—yet the December 2025 auction still resulted in a 6,623 MW reliability shortfall.
 The settlement includes:

 - •A minimum price floor of $175/MW-day (still a 6x increase over the 2024-2025 price)

-- •Estimated consumer savings of $21 billion compared to what prices might have been without intervention
+- •Estimated consumer savings of $21 billion+ compared to uncapped prices (simulations suggest ~$390/MW-day without the cap)

 If you are interested in diving into the details, you can find the full docket here.
 Notably, PJM's independent market monitor and the Sierra Club have submitted strongly-worded comments criticizing PJM's handling of the capacity auction process.